Directed by: Gareth Evans || Produced by: Ario Sagantoro

 Perhaps my only gripe with the movie are some natural failings of its chump-budget.
 Even in Indonesia, $1.1 million isn’t much for a feature-film, and as such the filmmakers had to cut corners in areas like sound-editing and picture resolution.
 The Raid won’t exactly light up your HD-setup, nor will its repetitive hand-to-hand combat sound FX deceive your ears; the same three or four punch, kick, knee, and elbow noises are used over and over and over and over… Still, these are minor nitpicks against an overall beautiful action ensemble.

 The centerpiece of any “action-musical” should be the action, and in this area, The Raid absolutely excels.
-Shootouts, hand-to-hand combat, and knife-duels all combine to make the gory violence varied, intense, and engrossing.
-The action in this film is so damned good (and is of course strong enough in other areas, too) that all genre-aficionados should appreciate it.
+Shootouts, hand-to-hand combat, and edged weapon-duels all combine to make the gory violence varied, intense, and engrossing.
+The action in this film is so damned good, supported by such effective narrative structure, pacing, and staging, that all genre-aficionados should appreciate it.
 It combines the rough, gritty feel of true independent filmmaking with hardcore-ultraviolence and polished direction to create one of the most powerful, memorable action movies of this generation.
-Seriously, there has not been an action film this good released in at least a decade.
+Put another way, there has not been an action film this good released in at least a decade, if not longer.
 Experience hardcore violence the way it was meant to be experienced: Dark, bloody, and absolutely unapologetic.
 I loved every minute of it.

 SUMMARY & RECOMMENDATION: The Raid is an action extravaganza, a true wetdream for those who like their cinematic violence fast, bloody, and unapologetically hardcore.
 It won’t win itself any non-genre converts given its bare-bones plot and limited characterizations, but this film is simply too raw and visceral to deny.

 —– However… some of the fights almost last too long.
 Some repetitive sound editing is used over and over for punches, kicks, elbows, knees, etc. The film’s digital stock looks like ass.